SOBotics/Guttenberg/feedback.md

 > This post is plagiarized from an other answer [link to the other answer], as can be seen here [link to CopyPastor] #plagiarism

 ### Repost
-We only flag reposts, if the user posted the same answer again, after we added a [comment](#auto-comments).
+We only flag reposts, if the user posted the same answer again, the score is below 1.0 and after we added a [comment](#auto-comments).
-> The answer is a repost of their other answer [link to the other answer], but as there are slight differences as seen here [link to CopyPastor], no auto flag wouldn't be raised.
+> The answer is a repost of their other answer [link to the other answer], but as there are slight differences as seen here [link to CopyPastor], no auto flag would be raised.

 ## Auto-comment